 It is possible that a student may have difficulty securing a position.
-This could be due to several reasons, including seasonal labor market conditions, an imbalance of jobs to students, or a student requiring additional coaching.
-All students who have difficulty securing placement will work one-on-one with the co-op coordinator to review the application package, redefine goals and receive coaching.
+This could be due to a number of reasons, including seasonal labour market conditions, imbalance of jobs to students, or an application package or interview that is lackluster.
+All students who have difficulty securing placement will work one-on-one with the Co-op Coordinator to review the application package, redefine goals, and receive coaching.